aaaaaaaaaaaaaaaaaxaaaaaa/haskell-vscode-ide/README.md

 This docker image contains, **out of the box**, the haskell compiler along with the Haskell IDE Engine (HIE) running on an ubuntu base image.

 ## Who is this for
 This image is the result of my frustrations from trying to learn haskell.
 Haskell is a pretty cool language but the web of abandoned or *deprecated* projects combined with poor IDE tooling has made learning Haskell an 80/20 situation where 80% of the effort has been spent on tooling issues.
 To make things simpler, I've come up with this docker image.
+All that is required is Docker, WSL2 (for windows), and Visual Studio Code.

 ### What's installed?